sonydev@gmail.com

 architect, writer, teacher

-Sony Devabhaktuni is an assistant professor in the Department of Architecture at the University of Hong Kong.
-His research and teaching looks at urban infrastructure and collaborative processes in architectural design.
-He is particularly interested in how economic and political intensities overlap with imaginations of space.
+My research and teaching look at urban infrastructures and collaborative processes in architectural design.
+My writing looks at the political, economic and social intensities that inform imaginations of space.
+Some of this writing, and much of my design work, has involved collaborations with other architects or scholars and practitioners from outside the discipline.
 Ongoing projects include: a study of open-ended partnerships between dancers and architects and the development of architectural scenario planning as a speculative method for urban futures.
+This research informs my teaching, as does my interest in working between disciplines.

-Recent peer-reviewed writing has appeared in Architectural Theory ReviewPublic Culture and Global Performance Studies.
-Public scholarship includes contributions to PlatformMayRevue, Drawing Matter, the CCA web-journal and Places.
-He is the author of Curb-scale Hong Kong: infrastructures of the street (forthcoming, Applied Research & Design Publishers) which describes intersections of policy, labour, economics, material and design that divide Hong Kong’s street into a contested ground.
+My book Curb-scale Hong Kong: infrastructures of the street (2023) uses drawings and writing to consider the intersections of policy, labour, economics, material and design that divide Hong Kong’s street into a contested ground.
 With John C.F.
-Lin, he is the co-author of As Found Houses: experiments from self-builders in rural China (2020).
-The book documents renovations of traditional village house typologies with interviews, photographs and drawings that reframe architecture’s relation to vernacular knowledge.
-As Found Houses was the winner of the 2021 Royal Institute of British Architects President’s Medal for Research.
+Lin, I am the co-author of As Found Houses: experiments from self-builders in rural China (2020).
+As Found Houses documents renovations of traditional village house typologies with interviews, photographs and drawings that reframe architecture’s relation to vernacular knowledge.
+The book was the winner of the 2021 Royal Institute of British Architects President’s Medal for Research and a finalist for the University of New Mexico On the Brinck Book Award.